 Slightly Foxed and the Biographers’ Club are delighted to announce the shortlist for the Slightly Foxed Best First Biography Prize 2018.

-The prize of £2,500 will be awarded on 26 February with a drinks reception at Maggs Bros. on Bedford Square, London.
+The prize of £2,500 was awarded on 26 February 2019 with a drinks reception at Maggs Bros. on Bedford Square, London.

 Bart van Es, The Cut Out Girl (Penguin, Fig Tree)

 A powerful, harrowing story about a young girl’s struggle to survive Nazi persecution, and a man’s attempt to unravel his family secrets.